Sassimw/LoginVerification/README.md

 # LoginVerification
-This is a simple app for authentification a user  using RESTful web service that shares a jason file ..
+This is a simple app for authentification a user  using RESTful web service that shares a json file ..